unlock-protocol/unlock/docs/docs/governance/unlock-dao/unlock-dao.md

 ### Voting

 The Governor can execute any transaction as long as the transaction was approved by token holders.
-These transactions range from transfering some if its own tokens as grants, to upgrading the core protocol, or even changing its own governance parameters.
+These transactions range from transferring some if its own tokens as grants, to upgrading the core protocol, or even changing its own governance parameters.

 #### Making a proposal